Founder & CEO

 About The Purple Jacket and The Whole Care Network

 After Richard was diagnosed with esophageal cancer, we started a blog together called "The Purple Jacket."

 The Purple Jacket became a symbol of our caregiving experience, and it was a place where Richard and I could share our stories and feel comforted by the people we met along the way during our caregiving journey.

-Through The Purple Jacket, we met thousands of caregivers from all over the world who felt just like we did, scared, concerned, and hopeful for a cure, yet willing to share their knowledge and resources which helps build a strong community and strong friendships.
-It was also during this time we coined a nickname for Richard, “TLO”…meaning "The Little One", as Richard stood a foot shorter than me!
+Through The Purple Jacket, we met thousands of caregivers from all over the world who felt just like we did, scared, concerned, and hopeful for a cure, yet willing to share their knowledge and resources, which helps build a strong community and strong friendships.
+During this time, we also coined a nickname for Richard, “TLO,”…meaning "The Little One", as Richard stood a foot shorter than me!

 The Purple Jacket is also a symbol of self-care and self-compassion, two very important components of life that are often lost in the midst of caregiving.

 We always signed off our blog post on The Purple Jacket by saying..."We might have cancer, but cancer never had us."
-This slogan was part of the self-compassion and love we had for each other.
-Mindful that I was the co-pilot in this journey, we were on this roller-coaster ride together and no matter what cancer would throw at us, we were in this together as one.
+This slogan was part of our self-compassion and love for each other.
+Mindful that I was the co-pilot in this journey, we were on this roller-coaster ride together, and no matter what cancer would throw at us, we were in this together as one.

 After gaining over 50lbs while in the midst of caregiving, I knew once I could fit into the Purple Jacket again, I would be on the road to better health and self-care!

 While I do not write on The Purple Jacket any longer, I leave the site up, just as it was during our caregiving journey, as a reminder of time well spent and good memories.
 You can visit The Purple Jacket here.

 I've often been asked, "Why the Whole Care Network and not a name in and around caregiving?"